 Since the announcement of an upcoming federal dental care plan for low-income Canadians, CDHA has been involved with Health Canada, oral health associations, other stakeholders, and various levels of government officials.
 We have been advocating for the plan to cover population-specific evidence-informed preventive services with reasonable frequency limits for each service, fair and equitable reimbursement rates for services provided, the administration of the plan that would not rely heavily on predetermination/pre-authorization of services or be an administration burden for business owners, and for proper surveillance of services offered to inform future changes to the plan.
-We also continue to advocate for the addition of some preventive services including (e.g., oral health education, health promotion, daily mouth care), increased frequency limitations for certain services, no limitations on patients' examinations, parity of reimbursement rates with dentists, and more.
+We also continue to advocate for the addition of some preventive services including (e.g., oral health education, health promotion, daily mouth care), increased frequency limitations for certain services, no limitations on patients' examinations, and more